JuliaStats/MixedModels.jl/docs/src/constructors.md

 # Extractor functions

-`LinearMixedModel` and `GeneralizedLinearMixedModel` are subtypes of `StatsBase.RegressionModel` which, in turn, is a subtype of `StatsBase.StatisticalModel`.
+`LinearMixedModel` and `GeneralizedLinearMixedModel` are subtypes of `StatsAPI.RegressionModel` which, in turn, is a subtype of `StatsAPI.StatisticalModel`.
 Many of the generic extractors defined in the `StatsBase` package have methods for these models.

 ## Model-fit statistics